OSeMOSYS/otoole/docs/examples.rst

 This page will present examples to show the full functionality of ``otoole``.
-It will walk through the ``convert``, ``results``, ``setup``, ``viz`` and ``validate`` functionality in seperate simple use cases.
+It will walk through the ``convert``, ``results``, ``setup``, ``viz`` and ``validate`` functionality in separate simple use cases.

 ..
 NOTE::
     To follow these examples, clone the Simplicity_ repository and run all commands